-Past the edibles and through the gate is the native garden – wattle to the right and then correa and native plants mixed in with some sedum “Summer Joy”.
+Past the edibles and through the gate is the native garden – wattle to the right and then Correa and native plants mixed in with some sedum “Summer Joy”.
 The soil here was terrible – tee trees had made planting difficult and the only plants that survived were natives.

+Firstly we cleared the scrubby trees and weeds, put down some soil and compost then mulched and just let everything settle for a year or so.
 There were rocks and established trees – but very shady and for ages we would stand and look at this and wonder what to do.

 Also a Bird House and a large “formal” urn, some westringa “balls” and a Ginko!
 I know it sounds a bit hotch potch – but we figured when you don’t know what to plant – then go for things you like!

 Once it established we made a path to the tea trees where we put a seat to view the chooks – then put a gate at the entrance and created our new favourite “Secret Garden”

 There were other native areas like the Welcome Beds and in the Woodland but it is here that the natives really shine because they keep on going despite poor soil, little water and shady light!